kestra-io/docs/content/blogs/2024-04-02-dbt-kestra.md

 At Kestra, we observe many users orchestrating their dbt workflows alongside various elements – data ingestion, alerting, machine learning training, and more.
 While SQL plays a crucial role, organizations need a solution to automate the entire pipeline.
 This is where Kestra's orchestration engine steps in.

-In this blog post, we will delve into the usage we see among our users regarding dbt.
+In this blog post, we will delve into the usage of dbt among our users.

 ---